jon-jacky/Piety/piety/README.md

 can continue to interact while Piety is running.
 See the examples in the *samples* directory.
 More details appear in docstrings.

 Piety is event-driven.
-Each Piety task is defined by an *event*, a *handler*, a *guard*, and a *name*.
+Each Piety task identifies an *event*, a *handler*, and a *guard*.
 A handler can be any Python callable, including a function, method, generator, or coroutine.
 A guard can be any callable that returns a Boolean.
-The scheduler is an event loop that may invoke a task's handler when its event occurs and its guard is true.
+The scheduler is an event loop that may call a task's handler when its event occurs and its guard is true.
 Then the handler runs until it returns control to the scheduler.
 There is no preemption.
 This is called *cooperative multitasking*.

+All software that runs in Piety must be organized as a collection of functions or methods (etc.) that can be called as handlers.
 It is the programmer's obligation to ensure that each handler finishes quickly enough for acceptable performance.
 Many existing Python applications and modules are not designed to cooperate in this way --- instead they take over the Python session, postponing all other tasks.
 However, it may be possible to adapt some of them.

 ### Console ###